cjmx/cjmx/README.md

 Usage
 =====

-Launching cjmx is done via:
+Launching cjmx is done via, using Java 8+:

     java -cp $JAVA_HOME/lib/tools.jar:target/scala-2.10/proguard/cjmx_2.10-2.4.0-SNAPSHOT.jar cjmx.Main [PID]

-Or, if tools.jar is on the classpath already (e.g., Apple JVM):

-    java -jar path/to/cjmx.jar [PID]

 If a PID is specified on the command line, cjmx will attempt to connect to the local JVM with that PID; otherwise, cjmx starts in a disconnected state.